-€40-€100Traditional textiles and embroidery
+€40-€100Traditional textiles and embroidery in Palermo

-These are handmade textile crafts: tablecloths, bed sheets, bedspreads, ritual towels, and small decorative panels.
-The materials are natural — linen, cotton, sometimes light wool — worked on simple looms or embroidered freehand.
-The motifs are geometric, floral, or symbolic, often repetitive, with understated colors: white, ivory, écru, with touches of deep red or blue.
+These are handmade textile pieces: tablecloths, bed sheets, bedspreads, ritual towels, and small decorative panels.
+The materials are natural — linen, cotton, sometimes light wool — woven on simple looms or embroidered freehand.
+The patterns are geometric, floral, or symbolic, often repetitive, with restrained colors: white, ivory, écru, with accents of deep red or blue.
 Objects created for domestic use, designed to last and accompany everyday life.
-They tell the story of Palermo through the slow rhythm of the home.
-Ideal for travelers who want to understand material culture, not only monumental heritage.
-Appreciated by those looking for a souvenir that is not displayed but lived with, shaped by quiet, repeated gestures.

 Verified shops arrive in the app